LaFosseAcademy/rlam/snowflake-II.md

 }

 if 'model' in my_dict:
-  print('Yes, the "mode" is one of the keys in the dictionary')
+  print('Yes, the "model" is one of the keys in the dictionary')
 ```

 You can change the value of a specific item by referring to its key name: